cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv_hevc_report.md

 **Score**: 6/10

-> *The scene is recognizable as a dining/sofa area with plausible geometry and layout.
-Minor depth/perspective ambiguities and noticeable texture inconsistencies reduce realism.
-Overall, the reconstruction is functional but exhibits small geometric and texture fidelity gaps typical of 3DGS renders.*
+> *The scene presents a generally coherent interior with plausible geometry and layout.
+Minor texture inconsistencies and reduced sharpness on some surfaces indicate residual reconstruction artifacts typical of 3DGS/NeRF renders.
+No severe geometric distortions or depth-structure failures are evident, but surface textures could be more faithful and edge sharpness improved to achieve higher realism.*

 **Detected Issues**:
-- ⚠️ **Depth Or Perspective Errors**: Subtle depth/perspective misalignment between foreground table/chair region and the background wall area; scene depth cues do not perfectly converge, causing a minor fictitious flattening in some zones.
+- 🎨 **Over Blur**: Broad soft focus on some surfaces (e.g., table top and distant wall areas) that slightly reduces sharpness.
-- 🎨 **Texture Inconsistency**: Inconsistent or smeared textures on wood paneling and upholstery; visible brush-like strokes and irregularities typical of 3DGS renderings, affecting perceived material fidelity.
+- 🎨 **Texture Inconsistency**: Inconsistent surface textures across materials (wood, fabric, and walls) with occasional patchy realism.

 ### View 5 (120°)